 - And the spirits of the prophets are subject to the prophets.

-- For God isn’t the God of chaos, but peace, as in all the churches of the saints.
+- For God isn’t the God of chaos, but of peace.
+As in all the churches of the saints,

 - Or did the word of God come from you?
 Or did it only come to you?

 - If someone thinks himself to be a prophet or spiritual, he must recognize that the things I write to you are the Lord’s command.

 - But if someone won’t know this, he isn’t known.11The Greek word “ἀγνοέω” (agnoeó) is used twice in this verse; once in the active indicative with negation (“won’t know”) and once in the middle/passive indicative (“he isn’t known”).
 It literally means to “not know” a person or thing, and can refer to willful ignorance.
 In this latter sense it carries the connotation of sinning.
 Many commentators have suggested this is a reference to Matthew 7:23, saying that the man “isn’t known” by God for his “willful ignorance”/sin.
 There is a textual variant in this verse which makes the second instance a 3rd person imperative (command = “let him not be known”).
 In this view, the command to not know the man is likely pointing to church discipline, again because of his “willful ignorance”.

 - So my brothers, zealously desire to prophesy and don’t forbid speaking in tongues,